basarevych/freebsdport/README.md

         Ignored when no C(name) provided.
     required: false
     default: null

+  variables:
+    description:
+      - Space separated list of make variables to be passed to 'build' and 'install' targets.
+You can use it to set the flavor: variables="FLAVOR=php72"
+    requied: false
+    default: null

   refresh_tree:
     description:
       - Refresh ports tree using C(portsnap) before doing anything else.
     required: false
     default: false

   cron:
     description:
       - Whether to use C(cron) or C(fetch) command of C(portsnap) when
         upgrading ports tree.
 Used with C(refresh_tree) is enabled.
     required: false
     default: false

   include_deps:
     description:
       - When C(state) is C(latest) or C(reinstalled) and C(name) is given this
         option will also upgrade/reinstall dependencies of given port.
     required: false
     default: true

   ignore_vulnerabilities:
     description:
       - Install port even if it has known vulnerabilities.
     required: false
     default: false

+  lock_modified:
+    description:
+      - After a port with non-default options is installed pkg lock it to make sure that running "pkg upgrade" will not reset the options to the default.
+    required: false
+    type: bool
+    default: true

+  prefer_pkg:
+    description:
+      - When installing a port with the default options use binary package if it is available or build the port otherwise.
+    required: false
+    type: bool
+    default: true

   ports_dir:
     description:
       - Ports directory on target host
     required: false
     default: /usr/ports

   conf_file:
     description:
       - Port options file on target host